KipCollo/Java-Revision/java/13.io/Readme.md

 # I/O

-We using I/O (input/output) and NIO.2 (non-­blocking I/O) APIs to interact with files and I/O streams.
+We use I/O (input/output) and NIO.2 (non-­blocking I/O) APIs to interact with files and I/O streams.
 The preferred approach for working with files and directories with newer software applications is to use NIO.2 rather than I/O where possible.

 Java IO is an API that comes with java which is targeted at reading and writing data(input and output).The java.io package contains all classes required for input and output opertations.Most apps need to process some input and produce some output based on input.Eg read data from file or internet,and write to a file or write response back over the internet.